MaaSTaaR/539kernel-book/Chapter 6: Filesystems.md

 The second case is when the run-time filesystem isn't empty, that is, the value of `head` isn't `0`.
 In this case we need to update the disk address of the tail in the base block to consider the new file as the new tail, furthermore, the next field of the previous tail, which is not the tail anymore, should be updated to point to the metadata of the new file, you see in `else` block that this is exactly what is done.

 The function that isn't defined yet `load_metadata` is used to load the metadata of the previous tail by passing the its disk address a parameter.
 After that, the local variable `tail_metadata` will point to that loaded metadata of the tail, and depending on the type `metadata_t` we can reach the values of the previous tail fields easily.
 You can see that we simply changed the value of the next field to the metadata address of the new file, then we write this modification on the disk and of course on the same location, finally, the tail field is updated in the base block by calling `update_base_block` which its code is presented next.
+Figure @fig:create_file_not_empty_case shows the steps needed to create a new file in 539filesystem as described and implemented in the function `create_file`.

 ```{.c}
 void update_base_block( int new_head, int new_tail )